Justin01Wu/others/aws/aws.md

 ## Infrastructure as Code
 - Maximum number of AWS CloudFormation stacks that you can create is 20 stacks.

+## Deployment

+Deployment Strategies:
+- All-at-once
+- In-place
+- Rolling
+- Rolling with additional batch
+- Blue/Green and Immutable

+To deploy a bundle to an ec2 instance, you need :
+- Set ec2 instance with a tag which match key value in the deployment group
+- Install the codeDeploy agent on the ec2 instance(didn’t mention in the official guide)
+- Create an appsecs.yml to include actions for installation and put this file on the top of your zip file
+- Copy this zip file to s3 bucket and set your deployment source to it The official guide book missed the agent step

 ## Developing
 - aws explorer is an Eclipse plugin <img src="aws/aws explorer.png">